cetteup/update-plex-ipv6-access-url/README.md

 1       |Name of network interface to use for IPv6 access|Yes 2       |Path to Plex config (`Preferences.xml`)|Yes

+If you are unsure where to find your Plex data directory (which contains the `Preferences.xml`), please refer to [this Plex support article](https://support.plex.tv/articles/202915258-where-is-the-plex-media-server-data-directory-located/).

 ## Usage

 A simple example: You are running Plex on an Ubuntu server and set Plex up to listen on the `ens18` interface.
 Your Plex library resides in the default location, which is `/var/lib/plexmediaserver/Library/Application Support/Plex Media Server`.
 Assuming you are currently in the directory you placed the script in, you would run the script like so: